damballa/parkour/doc/namespaces.md

 any function or Hadoop method expecting a class of that type.
 These include the standard `.setMapperClass` etc methods, but also such methods as `MultipleInputs`’ `.addInputPath`.
-This approach allows Parkour to work cleanly with Hadoop interface which use multiple classes of the same abstract type, as with `MultipleInputs`’ use of multiple `Mapper` classes.
+This approach allows Parkour to work cleanly with Hadoop interfaces which use multiple classes of the same abstract type, as with `MultipleInputs`’ use of multiple `Mapper` classes.

-The invoked vars follow a uniform higher-order-function interface, where during task-setup Parkour invokes the var-functions with the job `Configuration` followed by any (EDN-serialized) class-var binding arguments.
+The invoked vars follow a uniform higher-order function interface, where during task-setup Parkour invokes the var-functions with the job `Configuration` followed by any (EDN-serialized) class-var binding arguments.
 The var-functions then return functions (or other objects) which implement the functionality of